oliviaritz/cv_final_project/README.md

 Instructions:

-First run createClassifier.py then run main.py
+First run createClassifier.py to create the .pkl file then run main.py

 Citations: